terra10/codefest_serverless-awslambda/Lab001/README.md

 serverless create --template aws-nodejs-typescript npm install
 ```
-What happened ?
+What happened?
 This created a boilerplate Serverless application that is technically ready to be deployed.

 Lets check the result:
 * handler.ts